iansAToasificationDOTorg/iansAToasificationDOTorg/solarRoofShade.md

 https://www.tesla.com/cybertruck

 A larger portable shade system
-(400 square metres)
+(about 400 square metres)
-could charge a MegaPack which could then charge a Tesla Semi
+could charge a Tesla MegaPack which could then charge a Tesla Semi

 https://www.tesla.com/semi